 The Stain Guide: What You Can Do About Stained Clothes

 When you wash your clothes, you expect them to come out cleaner than they went into the washer.
 However, water quality issues can lead to the exact opposite–leaving marks and stains for various reasons.

-We have created a Stain Guide that can help you identify the most common causes for the oh-so-annoying stains on your clothes.
+This guide can help you identify some of the most common causes for stains on your clothes.
 So, take a look and you can have clean clothes once again!